-I was driving the other day listening to a Malcolm Smith sermon when he told this story about preaching once in perhaps the Philippines and there were communist guards ready for him to say something the ‘right’ to take him.
+I was driving the other day listening to a Malcolm Smith sermon when he told this story about preaching once in perhaps the Philippines and there were communist guards ready for him to say something that gave them the ‘right’ to take him.
 He talked about being afraid of the guards at either end of the platform he was standing on.

 And there was that feeling–you know, I don’t have the feeling.
-I don’t think I can go through with this kind of thing
+I don’t think I can go through with this kind of thing.

 And the Holy Spirit spoke so clearly, “You don’t have the grace to die because you’re not dying.
 You don’t have the grace to be persecuted because you’re not being persecuted.
 I’ve given you grace to teach so get on and do it.